Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: Methodology

 where $C_{\pi}(\theta)$ is the expected cost function, and $b$ is the threshold.
 Similar to the objective function and state value function shown by Eq. \ref{eq4_2}, we define the expected cost function $C_{\pi}(\theta)$ and cost value function $V_{\pi}^{c}(s)$ by Eq. \ref{eq5}.

 where $c_{t+1}$ is the cost value from the environment at the time step $t+1$, which is calculated by the predefined cost function like the reward function in RL methods.
 The details of calculating the reward and cost at a time step will be shown in Sec.
 V-A. The cost value function $V_{\pi}^{c}(s)$ is used to estimate the long-term cost that the agent can expect when executing a certain policy in different states, so we refer to this constraint as the long-term constraint.
-Since the proposed long-term constraint is designed to modify the objective function so as to decrease the final cost value, ensuring the agent safety from the perspective of the long-term learning objective.
+Since the proposed long-term constraint is designed to modify the objective function so as to decrease the final cost value, it can enhance the agent safety from the perspective of the long-term learning objective.

 \textbf{Short-term constraint:} AD vehicles need to consistently drive within the feasible state space $\mathcal{S}_f$ for safety.
 Although the proposed long-term constraint can reduce the risk after training convergence, it struggles to handle the tasks of requiring the state safety such as autonomous driving.
-Nevertheless, as defined in Def. \ref{definition3}, our objective policy is to select the optimal policy within the feasible space, where a feasible policy can ensure that the agent is safe in every state under that policy since ensuring the safety in each state is particularly crucial for AD vehicles.
+Nevertheless, as defined in Def. \ref{definition3}, our objective policy is to select the optimal policy within the feasible space, where a feasible policy can ensure that AD vehicles are safe in every state under that policy since the safety in each state is particularly crucial for AD vehicles.

-In order to handle this issue, we decompose the driving task from the initial state to the terminal state into several short finite-length state trajectories and aim to ensure the agent safety in the decomposed trajectories, for which we need to make all the trajectories to fall within the feasible state space, as shown in Fig. \ref{fig_1}.
-In other words, each of $n$-step state trajectory $\tau^{n}$ starting from state $s$ needs to be within the feasible space $\mathcal{S}_{f}$ for all $s$ based on a feasible policy $\pi$.
-Accordance to this idea, we develop the short-term constraint based on the state, as formulated by Eq. \ref{6}.
+In order to address this issue, we decompose the driving process from the initialization to termination into sequential states, and expect each state along with several subsequent states in the vehicle's trajectory to fall in the feasible state space, which aims to ensure that the AD vehicle always navigates in the feasible state space and meets safety requirements, as illustrated in Fig. \ref{fig_1}.
+In other words, each $n$-step state trajectory $\tau^{n}$ starting from the state $s$ needs to adhere to a feasible policy $\pi$ to remain in the feasible space $\mathcal{S}_{f}$.
+According to this idea, we develop the short-term constraint based on each state safety of the AD vehicle, as formulated in Eq. \ref{6}.

 To satisfy the constraint in Eq. \ref{6}, we define the validation function $B_{\pi}(\tau^{n})$, which is represented by the validation network in Fig. \ref{net}, and map this relationship by Eq. \ref{8_2}.